-DILATATION OF THE SPHINCTER ANI; OPERATION FOR PILES; OPERATION FOR FISTULA
+DILATATION OF THE SPHINCTER ANI; OPERATION FOR PILES; OPERATION FOR FISTULA.

-DILATATION
+DILATATION.

-Temporary paralysis of the anal sphincter is the preliminary step to most of the interventions on the rectum, and is of itself usually sufficient for the cure of fissures.
+Temporary paralysis of the anal sphincter is the preliminary step to most of the interventions on the rectum, and may be of itself sufficient for the cure of fissures.

-The patient should be purged the day preceding the operation
+The patient should be purged the day preceding the operation; and the rectum should be washed out with soap and water, preliminary to the actual operation.

-Fig. 638.-Dilatation of the rectum.
+Fig. 540.-Dilatation of the rectum.
 (Veau.)